Shanya-Sahu/BBB/README.md

 # BBB Project: Taking Ownership from Start to Finish
-In the BBB Project, I undertook complete ownership, overseeing every aspect of its development.
-This endeavor holds particular significance as it was exclusively crafted for internal application within our company.
-Built using the MERN stack, this project stands as a testament to my inaugural foray into the realm of full-stack development.
+BBB Project: I did the whole project by myself.
+This project is for my company's private use.
+It was created using the MERN stack, and it's my very first project where I handled both the front-end and back-end parts.